pharaox/artifact_trade/README.md

 In addition, the AI will never offer to pay more than their *short term budget* (the portion of the AI's budget that can be used for short term purchases), and will only sell if the other party offers enough gold to pay the full price.

 The artifact's QWA strongly correlates with rarity.
 When selling, you may find it quite hard to find buyers for common artifacts, and progressively easier for artifact of higher rarities.
 When buying, you may find it quite easy to find sellers for common artifacts, and progressively harder for artifact of higher rarities.
 You could spend a hook if you have one on a character to increase their willingness to buy or sell.

+AI landless adventurers are somewhat more willing to trade artifacts.
+In addition, craftsmen are much more willing to sell, and peddlers are much more willing to both buy and sell, for consistency with their general willingness to do so in the **Visit Holding** decision event chain.

 AI rulers will regularly initiate buy and sell artifact interactions with other AI characters (never the player), and this will sometimes result in actual trades.